 No one can stand at the brink of Niagara Falls and not be powerfully affected by the majesty of this natural wonder.
-That is what brings over 30 million visitors a year to Niagara, and keeps this famous site high on the list of places in the world that travelers must see.
+That is what brings over 30 million visitors a year to Niagara.
+It also keeps this famous site high on the list of places in the world that travelers must see.

 So, if you haven’t been, let’s plan a trip!
 (And if you have been, here’s a bunch of reasons to come back.)

-Bordered by the Niagara River that channels water over Niagara Falls from Lake Erie to Lake Ontario, this protected area is a culinary destination, a wine lover’s delight and a historian’s dream.
+This area is bordered by the Niagara River that channels water over Niagara Falls from Lake Erie to Lake Ontario.
+It is a protected culinary destination, a wine lover’s delight and a historian’s dream.
 Whether you are biking the Niagara Trail, sipping wine in one of eighty vineyards, or enjoying a play in the theatres of Niagara-on-the-Lake, the region’s draw is irresistible.
 There is much to savour, much to learn and many discoveries to make in Niagara.

-I once won a bet with the captain of German river cruise boat when he refused to believe that the capital of the province of Ontario, Toronto, was on the same latitude as Venice and Bordeaux.
+I once won a bet with the captain of German river cruise boat.
+He refused to believe that the capital of the province of Ontario, Toronto, was on the same latitude as Venice and Bordeaux.
 Like many non-Canadians, he assumed that all of Canada was northerly and snowbound.
-The truth is that the border of Ontario reaches as far south as the 43rd latitude and large areas are climatically moderate and the land productive and fertile.
+The truth is that the border of Ontario reaches as far south as the 43rd latitude.
+Large areas are climatically moderate and the land productive and fertile.
 The Niagara Region is one of the most treasured and abundantly productive of these areas.

-One of the world’s most famous natural wonders, Niagara Falls, rests beside bucolic vineyards, manicured gardens, and important museums that preserve the history of this often fought-over land.
+It’s one of the world’s most famous natural wonders.
+Niagara Falls rests beside bucolic vineyards, manicured gardens, and important museums that preserve the history of this often fought-over land.
 The Falls are a never-ending source of awe.
 Though I have visited them many times both for work and pleasure, the view still give me shivers.
 Even the carnival fun of nearby Clifton Hill has its allure, especially for families.
 I discovered that one of the best places to photograph The Falls was from the top of the Niagara Skywheel ride.
-No visit is complete without a cruise up to the foot of the waterfalls on the Hornblower vessels, and now, you can zipline along the edge of the Falls – the ultimate way to get intimate with Niagara.
+No visit is complete without a cruise up to the foot of the waterfalls on the Hornblower vessels.
+Now, you can even zipline along the edge of the Falls – the ultimate way to get intimate with Niagara.

 Then to the south a traveler finds the unexpected – miles of white sand beaches along the edge of Lake Erie.
-And while Erie is the thirteenth largest lake in the world, it is also the shallowest of the Great Lakes, which means it warms up beautifully in the summer.
+And while Erie is the thirteenth largest lake in the world, it is also the shallowest of the Great Lakes.
+That means it warms up beautifully in the summer.
 There’s an active cottage and resort life all along its shores.

-But once you’ve seen the Falls, travel in Niagara is mostly about the serendipitous discovery of little hidden gems, like roadside fruit stands that sell fresh cherries, peaches and apricots, or a historic church that harboured runaway slaves from pre-civil war America.
+But once you’ve seen the Falls, travel in Niagara is mostly about the serendipitous discovery of little hidden gems.
+Discover roadside fruit stands that sell fresh cherries, peaches and apricots, or a historic church that harboured runaway slaves from pre-civil war America.
 Small family-run wineries, intimate B&B’s, serene bike paths and some of the best hiking trails in the country make travel here a continual adventure.

 For the wine lover, Niagara is paradise.
-This is Canada’s largest and most successful wine growing area, producing world-class wines of depth and complexity – remember that latitudinal affinity with Bordeaux?
+This is Canada’s largest and most successful wine growing area,.
+It produces world-class wines of depth and complexity – remember that latitudinal affinity with Bordeaux?
 There are close to eighty wineries in the area, each with a character of its own.

 You can pick and choose the ones that suit your level of wine knowledge.
-Beginners would probably be happier at an established winery like Inniskillen where there will be lessons in wine tasting and guided samplings, or to drop in at Peller Estate’s 10 Below Ice Lounge to learn about Niagara’s most famous product, ice wine.
+Beginners would probably be happier at an established winery like Inniskillen where there will be lessons in wine tasting and guided samplings.
+Or, drop in at Peller Estate’s 10 Below Ice Lounge to learn about Niagara’s most famous product, ice wine.
 Seasoned wine lovers might prefer a visit to Flat Rock Cellars for tastings of some of the area’s best wines.

 Where good wine flourishes, great cuisine follows.
-Some of Canada’s best chefs have moved to Niagara to be close to the vineyards and benefit from the exceptional agricultural bounty that comes from the warming effect of the lake and the protective ridge of the Niagara escarpment.
+Some of Canada’s best chefs have moved to Niagara to be close to the vineyards.
+Their cuisine benefits from the exceptional agricultural bounty that comes from the warming effect of the lake and the protective ridge of the Niagara escarpment.

 For those who shop, the huge outlet mall just near St. Catherines offers bargains on many of the world’s great labels, from Ralph Lauren to Olsen.
-The nearby city of Buffalo is an architectural treasure trove, with Frank Lloyd Wright buildings and a downtown that has kept many of its most interesting buildings.
+The nearby city of Buffalo is an architectural treasure trove.
+The city has Frank Lloyd Wright buildings and a downtown that has kept many of its most interesting buildings.
 The Albright Knox Gallery is home to the largest collection of abstract expressionist works in North America.